Ruth Tringham: Education

 Having first excavated in the Natural History Club at age thirteen, she knew she wanted to be an archaeologist by the time she was sixteen.
 She received both her undergraduate and graduate degrees at the University of Edinburgh in the Department of Archaeology.
 She chose Edinburgh for its pan-European perspective.
-The head of the department, Stuart Piggott, encouraged Tringham to excavate at an Iron Age bog site in Denmark.
-Following this excavation she surveyed along the Pasvik River in Norway.
+In her first year the head of the department, Stuart Piggott, encouraged Tringham to write to the head of the National Museum of Denmark to ask if there were any field projects she could assist in excavating.
+She was subsequently invited to assist at Mogens Orsnes' excavation of an Iron Age bog site in Ejsbøl, Denmark.

+Following the Ejsbøl excavation she surveyed along the Pasvik River in Norway, near the border with the USSR.
 She was on her way to becoming specialized in Scandinavian archaeology.
 However, there was a major changing point in her career during her junior year as a result of a trip to do fieldwork in Czechoslovakia.
 While here, she excavated the Neolithic site of Bylany with Bohumil Soudsky.
 It was here where she became fascinated with the archaeology of Eastern Europe and her research interests, although altered to a certain extent, still remain in that region.
 She wrote both her senior B.A. thesis and Ph.D. dissertation on Eastern Europe.
 The former was on Neolithic clay figurines of Eastern Europe, while the latter was called The Earlier Neolithic in Central Europe: A Study of the Linear Pottery Culture and their Relationships with the Contemporary Cultures of South-East Europe.
 She received her Ph.D. from the University of Edinburgh in 1966.
 Five years later she dedicated her first book, Hunters, Fishers, and Farmers: 6,000-3,000 B.C, to V. Gordon Childe, Stuart Piggott, Bohumil Soudsky, and Peter Ucko.